teuben/GBT-EDGE/README.md

 the mask file is not here yet.
 Note we only use the first session (there are more).

-## Nod_Galaxy
+### Nod_Galaxy

-Example how to look at Tsys and Nod_Galaxy on NGC5908
+Example how to look at Tsys and Nod_Galaxy on NGC5908.
+We never really followed up on this very much.
+Supporting IDL codes are in the "pro" sub-directory here.

       offline,'AGBT21B_024_14'
       vanecal,327